plone/Products.LinguaPlone/README.txt

 LinguaPlone - quick demo instructions
 =====================================

-LinguaPlone ships with a few example types that demonstrates the translation mechanism.
-It's trivial to add this to your own classes (see the README), but to save you the hassle, you can try this simple experiment:
+The standard Plone types are LinguaPlone aware.
+It's trivial to add this to your own types.
+For starters you can try this simple experiment:

 - Make sure you have Plone 3.3 or newer installed.